This post is from contributing writer Mary Voogt of Just Take A Bite.

 - Desiccated Liver – provides vitamin A and protein

 - Grass-Fed Collagen – provides easy-to-digest protein and amino acids.
-Vital Proteins collagen also gives the smoothie great texture since it does not have any dairy or dairy substitutes.
+Vital Proteins also gives the smoothie great texture since it does not have any dairy or dairy substitutes.
 (Use the code VPKS10 for 10% off your order, good through all of 2016!
-Include those liver caps, collagen and gelatin.)
+Include those liver caps, collagen and .)

 - Bone Broth – provides vitamins, minerals and protein (You can add additional gelatin to your bone broth, whether you make it homemade or buy high quality broth online)

 - Unrefined Sea Salt – provides trace minerals and sodium

 - Camu Camu – provides vitamin C and helps boost the immune system

 - Moringa – provides B vitamins, vitamin A, vitamin C, calcium, iron and amino acids

 - Probiotics – helps digestion and overall gut health

 - Fruits – blueberries provide vitamin C and antioxidants.
 They are also great for energy.